About Plymouth's Place-based School Improvement

-A place-based approach to school improvement coheres a plan which identifies the capacity and expertise required to address the needs of schools in a defined area.
+A Place-based approach to school improvement coheres a plan which identifies the capacity and expertise required to address the needs of schools within in a defined geographical area.

-Plymouth is one of four national pilots to undertake this approach to school improvement work and has been operational in the city since the latter part of the 2018 / 2019 academic year.
-Over the last two years, the city’s nineteen secondary schools have committed to working together to improve outcomes at KS4.
-Together they have co-constructed a plan making best use of local, regional and national expertise and by centralising resources for the benefit of Plymouth’s children.
+Plymouth is one of four national pilots to undertake this approach to school improvement work and has been operational in the city since 2018.
+Over the last three years, the city’s nineteen secondary schools have come together and co-constructed a plan making best use of local, regional and national expertise and by centralising resources for the benefit of Plymouth’s children.

-However, as the City enters the third year of this Place-Based Approach to school improvement, it is recognised that for true sustainable improvement to occur, school improvement work must span the phases so this year, 2022-23, the city transitions into one inclusive improvement plan for Plymouth called ‘One Plan for Plymouth Schools’ which coheres EYFS, primary, secondary and special phases.
+As the city enters the third year of this project, the city's educational leaders recognise that for true sustainable improvement to occur, school improvement work must span the phases so, this year 2022-23, the city transitions into one inclusive educational improvement plan for Plymouth called ‘One Plan for Plymouth Schools’ which coheres EYFS, primary, secondary and special phases.